domsav13/domsav13.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Began research and training in AI/ML as an undergraduate research assistant with the Intelligent Aerospace Systems Lab at GWU ✈️:cloud:
+Began research and training in AI/ML as an undergraduate research assistant with the Intelligent Aerospace Systems Lab at GW ✈️:cloud: